syncfusion-content/blazor-docs/blazor/rating/appearance.md

 ```

-This will customize the rated and un-rated fill color of the icons in the Rating control to the specified colors.
+This will customize the rated fill color to #ffe814 and un-rated fill color to #d8d7d4.

 ![Blazor Rating Component with custom fill color for icons](images/blazor-rating-fill-color.png)

-## Change icon using CssClass
+## Changing icon using CssClass

 You can change the rating item icon in Blazor Rating component, you can use the `CssClass` property and set the `content` CSS property of `.e-icons.e-star-filled:before` to your desired font icon.